philwilliammee/tool-bot/README.md

 4. Enter a name for the new project (or accept the default "Copy of [Original]")
 5. The cloned project will appear in your project list with all the same settings

+## Best Practices for Component Development

+When developing components for Tool-Bot, follow these best practices:

+1. **Event Handler Management**:
+   - Store event handler functions as class properties
+   - Use these stored references when both adding and removing event listeners
+   - This ensures proper cleanup and prevents memory leaks

+2. **State Management**:
+   - Use signals for reactive state
+   - Prefer computed signals for derived state
+   - Set up effects to respond to state changes

+3. **Component Lifecycle**:
+   - Initialize all resources in a consistent way
+   - Clean up all resources in the destroy method
+   - Store cleanup functions in an array for easy management

+4. **UI Layout Interactions**:
+   - Respect the established layout system (normal, left-expanded, right-expanded)
+   - Avoid duplicate event handlers for layout controls
+   - Use the signals from AppStore for layout state